- Feature Links

 All SBA programs are handled by local lending institutions (typically banks).
 You should reach out to your existing bank (where you have your business or personal accounts) and ask if they are an approved SBA lender.
 If they are not, you can use this search tool to find a local lender that is SBA-approved.
 Due to COVID-19, many of the traditional SBA lending requirements have been waived - this includes the SBA being a lender of last resort, personal collateral, etc. If you were previously turned down for an SBA loan, these programs could still be an opportunity in the current climate.
 However, the bank is still responsible for under-writing the loan, so credit history reviews and similar underwriting elements still apply.

 The Federal Reserve’s Main Street Lending Program may be another revenue source for companies who had good credit prior to the pandemic.
 The program has two funding avenues - the Main Street New Loan Facility and the Main Street Expanded Loan Facility.
-These are 4 year loans with a minimum loan size of $1,000,000. ** UPDATE 5/1 ** The Federal Reserve Board extended scope and eligibility of the Main Street Lending Program on April 30.
-This link has a nice chart that those the updated terms for new, existing and expanded Main Street loans, and this link will take you to a list of FAQs about loan eligibility, terms, and effects on other loan sources.
+Just like the SBA programs, these programs are continuously being updated.
+For example, in early June the Main Street Lending Program guidelines changed to better assist small and medium-sized businesses.
+For more information on those changes, please read this press release.

 State Resources - In addition to the streamlined job website noted above, the State of Ohio has created the Office of Small Business Relief to coordinate information flow to small businesses.
 You can be added directly to their mailing list by emailing them.